-As the UK and Europe reel from the shock result of Brexit and the recent pandemic, Covid-19, it’s hard to see what the future holds in most areas.
+As the UK exit Europe as a result of Brexit, it’s hard to see what the future holds in most areas.
 One question that has loomed over many firms is the Making Tax Digital (MTD) initiative.
-Speculation started after the Institute of Chartered Accountants in England and Wales (ICAEW) postponed its MTD consultation event with HM Revenue & Customs (HMRC) earlier this summer, followed by the long awaited documents intended to assess the implication of MTD being deferred for the third time after the referendum and change of Prime Minister.
+Speculation started after the Institute of Chartered Accountants in England and Wales (ICAEW) postponed its MTD consultation event with HM Revenue & Customs (HMRC) back in 2016, followed by the long awaited documents intended to assess the implication of MTD being deferred for the third time after the referendum and change of Prime Minister.
 Soon afterwards, the Chief Digital Officer at HMRC resigned from his position, causing further speculation about the initiative.

 With all of this uncertainty that has plagued the industry over the course of the summer, what do we now know for certain now the Making Tax Digital consultation documents have been released, and how can firms best support their clients?

 The change will have a significant impact on businesses and firms as they will need to begin to upload their quarterly business income and expenditure to their Digital Tax Accounts.
 This means both businesses and firms will have to make allowances for how much additional time will be required each year and will no doubt mean businesses have to seek more regular support and advice from firms to ensure that they are following any new regulations correctly.